Print This Bible Study

 Concerning resurrection, there is simply the teaching that the dead will, in the future, be raised.
 Then within this teaching one will find the more specific biblical teaching that all the dead will not be raised at the same time.
 Every man will be raised "in his own order ['company']."

-Christ was raised as "the first-fruits of them that slept," anticipating the resurrection of all others, both the saved and the unsaved.
-"For as in Adam all die, even so in Christ shall all be made alive" (1 Corinthians 15:20-22).
-The two uses of "all" in the verse are all-inclusive.
-All who die "in Adam" (which includes all humanity) will be made alive "in Christ."
-That is, every man who dies (whether saved or unsaved) will one day be raised on the basis of the fact Christ was raised.
-But, every man will be raised "in his own company."
+Christ was raised as “the first fruits those who have fallen asleep,” anticipating the resurrection of all others, both the saved and the unsaved.
+“For as in Adam all die, even so in Christ all shall be made alive” (1 Corinthians 15:20-23).
+The two uses of “all” in the verse are all-inclusive.
+All who die “in Adam” (which includes all humanity) will be made alive “in Christ.”

 The Church forms one company, the Tribulation saints another, and the Old Testament saints another.
 And at the conclusion of the Messianic Era there will be yet another company of individuals raised from the dead — the unsaved dead of all the ages (1 Corinthians 15:22-24; cf. Ezekiel 37:1-14; Luke 24:5, 6; 1 Thessalonians 4:16, 17; Revelation 20:4-6, 11-15).